hsulab-arc/COMBINE/README.md

 ## 🚀 Quick Start with Example Dataset

 ### Configure File Paths
-Before running the pipeline, adjust the following file paths in the code according to your system setup:
+Before running the pipeline, adjust the following file paths in the code according to your system setup if necessary:

 ```python
 # In BatchSequenceMapper class: